embedded-slam/siraj/README.md

-*Siraj* is a cross-platform textual log parser that was built using Python3 and QT
+*Siraj* is a cross-platform textual log parser that was built using Python3 and Qt
 ![Siraj GUI](siraj_screenshot.png "Siraj")

 # Problem